flyfox141/flyfox141.github.io/_pages/about.md

 * **TPC Member**
   * IEEE Network of Future (NoF) 2023, TPC
 * **Reviewers**
-  * Many conferences and journals in computer networking.
+  * Many conferences and journals such as INFOCOM, JSAC, TNSM, ICC, etc. in computer networking.

 Students
 =====
 * **For Prospective Students**

-Our lab is recruiting Ph.D./M.Sc./undergraduate students.
-Research positions are available for highly motivated students with a background in computer networking.
-If you are interested in this area, please send me an email with your resume.
-Guidelines can be found here.
+We are recruiting Ph.D./M.Sc./undergraduate students.
+Research positions are available for highly motivated students with a background in computer networking or communication science.
+Guidelines can be found [here](https://flyfox141.github.io/recruitment/).

+* **For Postdoctoral Researchers**

+We are recruiting Postdoctoral Researchers.
+Researchers positions are available in Space-Air-Ground Integrated Networks (SAGIN).
+The successful candidates will contribute research to the advancements in SAGIN.
+Guidelines can be found [here](https://flyfox141.github.io/recruitment/).